-You may create Trial version of your compiled Excel file with the trial period limited by amount of days you will set before compilation.
+You may create a Trial version of your compiled Excel file with the trial period limited by amount of days you set before compilation.

-In this case the start date will be assigned as date of the first start of trial period of compiled EXE on client computer.
+In this case, the start date will be assigned as the date of the first start of the trial period of the compiled EXE on the client’s computer.

 To create the Trial version of your compiled EXE you need to follow these steps:

-- Select “Copy protection with registration key” option.
+- Select the “Copy protection with registration key” option.

-- Select “Hardware locking” option, in case if you would like to have your EXE to be locked to client computer id number after the trial period expired.
+- Select the “Hardware locking” option, in case you would like to have your EXE to be locked to the client’s computer id number after the trial period expires.